 The Texas Nursing Students Association (TNSA) is governed by a Board of Directors elected by the membership at the Annual Meeting.
 Other meetings of the Association are scheduled as the Board designates.
 It is necessary to attend these meetings in order to be an active member.
 It is each student's privilege and responsibility to take an active part in the pre-professional nursing organization.
 By being an active member of the Association, the student has opportunities to participate in community activities toward improved health care, as well as participating in fund raising activities to send delegates to the TNSA and NSNA conventions.
 Students who wish to be delegates to either of these conventions may do so by participating in community service projects and fund raising activities to qualify.
 TNSA meets annually in February in a city designated by the TNSA Board of Directors.
 Students who serve as delegates to the NSNA convention are exposed to the national liaison of nursing schools from every state and get to vote on issues of concern to the nursing profession.
-By being a member of the National Student Nurses' Association (NSNA), students are provided national levels of connections and mentoring in shaping their future profession.
+Being a member of the National Student Nurses' Association (NSNA), students are provided national levels of connections and mentoring in shaping their future profession.

 The number of delegates who may attend TNSA and NSNA conventions from each school is determined by the number of members at a school.
+Another determining factor is the student's grades and the Chapters' financial means.
-The annual events attended by Covenant School of Nursing Representatives:

-- TNSA Council of Schools
+The annual events attended by Covenant School of Nursing Representatives: Council of Schools

-- TNSA State Convention
+TNSA State Convention

-- NSNA Midyear Conference
+NSNA National Conference